kl0211/pdx-cs-tutors/README.txt

 in.
 Tutors will also be able to quickly assign themselves to a student and remove them from the waiting list.

+To remove students from the list, a tutor must be listed in a file named "TutorList.txt".
+Each line in the file consists of a 9-digit number followed by a comma (,) and the name of the tutor.

+Registered students are stored in a binary file named "RegInfo.dat".
+This file is read in every start-up and written to after every register.

+When the application is closed, it will dump all helped students to a commas separated value file named "output.csv".
+This file can be useful for data and statistical analysis.

 Download/Build Instructions: